-- BCH 5413 – Eukaryotic Molecular Biology and Genetics: Understand modern molecular, biochemical and genetic approaches and solve programs of current interest in molecular biology.
+- BCH 5413 – Mammalian Molecular Biology and Genetics: Understand modern molecular, biochemical and genetic approaches and solve programs of current interest in molecular biology.

-- BCH 5252 – Microbiology, Immunology, and Basis for Immuno-therapeutics: Learn microbial structure and function with regards to their role in pathogenesis and infection.
+- MCB 5252 – Microbiology, Immunology, and Basis for Immuno-therapeutics: Learn microbial structure and function with regards to their role in pathogenesis and infection.